stylesuxx/generator-react-webpack-redux/README.md

 [![Build Status](https://travis-ci.org/stylesuxx/generator-react-webpack-redux.svg?branch=master)](https://travis-ci.org/stylesuxx/generator-react-webpack-redux) ![Amount of Downloads per month](https://img.shields.io/npm/dm/generator-react-webpack-redux.svg "Amount of Downloads") [![Dependency Status](https://david-dm.org/stylesuxx/generator-react-webpack-redux.svg)](https://david-dm.org/stylesuxx/generator-react-webpack-redux) [![devDependency Status](https://david-dm.org/stylesuxx/generator-react-webpack-redux/dev-status.svg)](https://david-dm.org/stylesuxx/generator-react-webpack-redux#info=devDependencies) ![Node Version](https://img.shields.io/node/v/generator-react-webpack-redux.svg "Node Version")

 ## What is it for?
 This generator can be used to create and manage projects that use React, Webpack and Flux (using [Redux](https://github.com/rackt/redux) as implementation).
-It depends on [generator-react-webpack](https://github.com/newtriks/generator-react-webpack) as a base and extends it to create new stores and actions.
+It depends on [generator-react-webpack](https://github.com/newtriks/generator-react-webpack) as a base and extends it to create new reducers and actions.

 ## What is included?
 generator-react-webpack-redux includes support for creating new reducers (and tests), as well as the creation of actions and components.